 At the Sipapu parking area look south across the road and locate the start of the Mesa Trail heading southeast across the mesa.
 Follow the trail as it travels through a high desert landscape of pinion pines, junipers and sagebrush.
 Along the way the trail drops in and out of a minor drainages and crosses sections of slickrock, marked by rock cairns.

 At 0.8 miles reach a signed junction where a segment of the Mesa Trail branches right (west) toward Kachina Bridge.
 Continue straight ahead on the Mesa Trail toward Owachomo Bridge.
 The trail crosses the loop road at 1.1 miles, drops in and out of two minor drainages, crosses the loop road again at 1.8 miles and then descends to the Owachomo Bridge parking area at 2.0 miles, after crossing the loop road one last time.

-Owachomo means “rock mound” in Hopi, and is named after the rock formation on top of the southeast end of the bridge.
+Owachomo means “rock mound” in Hopi, and is named after the rock formation on top of the east end of the bridge.
 From the parking area a short, easy spur trail leads to an overlook with good views of the bridge and the twin buttes called “The Bear’s Ears” to the east.

 Owachomo is a stunning example of the forces of erosion.
 The bridge, just 9-ft. thick, is the most fragile and elegant of the monument’s three spans.
 It is also the smallest, with a height of 106-ft. and a span of 180-ft., and commonly through to be the oldest.

 Distance from Trailhead: 5.7 miles (one way)